 Micah is a licensed marriage and family therapy associate in the State of Indiana.
 Micah graduated from Indiana Wesleyan University in 2016 with a Bachelor’s degree in Psychology.
 Micah completed his Master’s degree in marriage and family therapy from Purdue University Northwest in 2019.
 While pursuing his Master’s degree, Micah worked in the Purdue Couple and Family Therapy Center doing therapy with individuals, couples, and families with a diverse range of issues.
 Micah continued his graduate work at New Leaf Resources in Lansing, IL where he continued to work with a wide variety of clients.

-Most recently, Micah has obtained a Level 2 certification in Gottman Couples Therapy.
-Micah has applied his training to couple issues like communication skills, managing emotions, and infidelity.
-Micah has continued to work with individuals on problems like anxiety, depression, and self-esteem.
+Most recently, Micah has become a phase 1 brainspotting practitioner.
+He also holds a Level 2 certification in Gottman Couples Therapy.
+Micah has applied his training to relationship issues like communication skills, managing emotions, and navigating life changes.
+He has continued to work with individuals on problems like anxiety, depression, and self-esteem.
 Micah volunteers his time as the Treasurer of the Queer and Trans Advocacy Network in the American Association of Marriage and Family Therapists.
-Micah also serves on the board of directors for the Indiana Association for Marriage and Family Therapists.
 In his spare time, Micah enjoys coffee, podcasts, video games, and spending time with friends and family.

 Micah is open to working a variety of concerns such as: anxiety, depression, relationship conflict, LGBTQ+ concerns, and infidelity.
 Micah is especially passionate about helping families and romantic relationships reach their potential for effective communication and authentic emotional expression.
 Micah adapts his therapeutic approach to the needs of his clients, but typically utilizes Gottman Couples Therapy, Emotionally Focused Therapy, Narrative Therapy, and Cognitive Behavioral Therapy.